 School Counseling and Clinical Mental Health Counseling

-The Counselor Education (CNS) Program at Murray State University is a CACREP Accredited program (see below) dedicated to providing quality education and training for individuals pursuing a profession in the field of counseling or school psychology.
-Program options include a Master of Arts in School Counseling and an Education Specialist with emphasis in School Counseling, Clinical Mental Health Counseling or School Psychology, as well as related school counseling and school psychology endorsements.
-These programs are designed for persons with an academic and/or experiential background in the helping professions such as, but not limited to, education, social work, psychology, and communication disorders.
+The Counselor Education (CNS) Program at Murray State University is dedicated to providing quality education and training for individuals pursuing a profession in the field of counseling.
+Program options include a Master of Arts in School Counseling, Education Specialist in School Counseling, and Education Specialist in Clinical Mental Health Counseling.
+These programs are designed for persons with an academic and/or experiential background in the helping professions, such as, but not limited to, education, social work, psychology, and communication disorders.
 Professional Counseling is a dynamic and invaluable career in today’s world of mental health care and is a necessary and compatible companion to other mental health professions.

 Career Outlook – According to the United States Department of Labor:

-Bureau of Labor and Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-2017 Edition
+Bureau of Labor and Statistics, U.S. Department of Labor, Occupational Outlook Handbook, April 2020

 Counseling Program Coordinator: